comScore pixel

 April8cm1.2 days

-The average snowfall forecast during week 1 of May for Eschach/Schwärzenlifte is 3 cm.
-There are typically 0.5 snowy days during this week.
-Eschach-Schwaerzenlifts normal weather and snow conditions during the first week of May at the middle elevation of the ski area at 1060m, based on historical averages over the last 15 years: At this time of year the typical freezing level (2397m) is a long way above the mid altitude of Eschach-Schwaerzenlifts.
-A day with snowfall occurs on average every other year during the first week of May but it rains much more frequently, with rain falling on three or four days during this particular week of May.
-In the years when snow falls at this time of year, forecast model average snowfall for the week is 6cm.
-Temperatures averaging above freezing both day and night in Eschach-Schwaerzenlifts during week one of May with average maximum temperature 9.3°C and minimum temperature 7.5°C at the mid altitude.
-On average, two days out of seven will have some sunshine.
-Mainly light winds (average 14km/h) but there is a 50% chance that the mean wind speed will be more than more than 30km/h one day.
+The average snowfall forecast during week 3 of May for Eschach/Schwärzenlifte is 1 cm.
+There are typically 0.2 snowy days during this week.
+Eschach-Schwaerzenlifts normal weather and snow conditions during the third week of May at the middle elevation of the ski area at 1060m, based on historical averages over the last 15 years: At this time of year the normal freezing level (2559m) is a long way above the middle elevation of Eschach-Schwaerzenlifts.
+Snow falls on just one day every 5 years in Eschach-Schwaerzenlifts in the middle of May but it rains often, with rain falling on three or four days during this particular week of May.
+In the years when snow falls at this time of year, forecast model average snowfall for the week is 5cm.
+Typical temperatures are well above freezing both day and night at the middle elevation in Eschach-Schwaerzenlifts during week three of May with the average afternoon temperature 10.6°C and the minimum temperature 8.7°C. Expect the sun to come out on two or three days per week.
+Mainly light winds (average 14km/h) but there is a 50% chance that the mean wind speed will be greater than more than 30km/h one day.

 Snow History: Compare Resorts